 Be mindful of landscaping and changes in the grade of your property.
 Trees, shrubs, and other plants can alter the grade of the soil as they grow, which can then route water too close to the foundation.
 If your yard begins to slope toward the house rather than away from it, you’ll need to regrade the soil.

 If you do notice cracks or any other signs of foundation problems, monitor the issue closely, and call a foundation repair contractor.
 If necessary, take notes to help you keep track of when the problem appeared and whether or not it seems to worsen.
 Foundation problems become more serious and more expensive to repair with time, so avoid a wait-and-see approach.

 Bringing a foundation or wall back to its original, predamaged state is virtually impossible—some level of movement will happen.
 Rarely, foundation problems can recur, particularly if the house was built using inferior materials.
 It is difficult for contractors to know exactly how the house was originally built, so the repair may involve trying different methods to see which one works best.

 Occasionally, fixing one problem will create problems in another area.
 Your foundation repair contractor will be able to advise you on what to look for and how to proceed if a separate issue arises.
 Cracks may reappear after the foundation repair is completed, but in most cases, they are minor and not cause for concern.

-Almost every foundation issue is caused by moisture problems.
-If it hasn’t already been done, installing a drainage system is the final step once the repair work is finished.
-Some foundation repair contractors offer drainage system installation, or you can consult an independent drainage system specialist.
-Regardless of your choice, don’t skip this important step.
-Ensuring that water is properly routed around your yard and away from your home’s foundation will protect your investment and reduce the likelihood of recurring issues.
+Foundation issues are often caused by moisture problems.
+If it hasn’t already been done, installing a system to prevent these issues is the final step once the repair is finished.
+Foundation repair contractors often offer preventative waterproofing measures such as root barriers, French drain systems, moisture maintenance, and moisture barrier systems.
+Ensuring that water is properly routed around your yard and away from your home’s foundation will protect your investment and reduce the likelihood of recurring foundation issues.